-Although the Company bases the forward-looking information on assumptions that it believes are reasonable when made, the Company cautions readers that statements containing forward-looking information are not guarantees of future performance and that its actual results of operations, financial condition and liquidity and the development of the industry in which it operates may differ materially from those made in or suggested by the forward-looking information and liquidity and the development of and liquidity and the development of the industry in this AIF.
+Although the Company bases the forward-looking information on assumptions that it believes are reasonable when made, the Company cautions readers that statements containing forward-looking information are not guarantees of future performance and that its actual results of operations, financial condition and liquidity and the development of the industry in which it operates may differ materially from those made in or suggested by the forward-looking information contained in this AIF.
 In addition, even if the Company's results of operations, financial condition and liquidity and the development of the industry in which it operates are consistent with the forward-looking information contained in this AIF, those results or developments may not be indicative of results or developments in subsequent periods.